 He affiliated with the Reserve component in 1999 flying the F/A-18 Hornet with the Hunters of Strike Fighter Squadron (VFA) 201.
 In 2002 he deployed with VFA-201 aboard the USS Theodore Roosevelt (CVN 71) for the squadron’s historic combat cruise, supporting the initial phase of Operation Iraqi Freedom.

-Subsequently assuming command of VFA-201, he served in additional command tours including: Training Air Wing 5 Reserve Component Command, U.S. 2nd Fleet Carrier Strike Group Augment Unit, Naval Reserve Strike Force Training Atlantic Headquarters and Naval Reserve U.S. Fleet Forces (USFF) Maritime and Air Operations Headquarters.
+His command tours include VFA-201, Training Air Wing 5 Reserve Component Command, U.S. 2nd Fleet Carrier Strike Group Augment Unit, Naval Reserve Strike Force Training Atlantic Headquarters and Naval Reserve U.S. Fleet Forces (USFF) Maritime and Air Operations Headquarters.
 He was then assigned as the USFF reserve chief staff officer.

 Beal has accumulated 3,844 military flight hours, 55 combat sorties and 472 carrier-arrested landings.
-He has earned a Master of Science in Engineering Management from Southern Methodist University and a Master of Science in National Security Studies from the National War College.
 Beal is grateful to have served with outstanding Sailors, colleagues and friends whose exceptional teamwork and performance have enabled him to wear the Legion of Merit, Meritorious Service Medal, Air Medal (Individual Action with Combat Distinguishing Device and Strike Flight awards), Navy Commendation Medal, Navy Achievement Medal and Battle ‘E’ awards.